andreav/gitlab-selfhosted/README.md

 ### Run a pipeline and see Issues updating their status according to test results

+- Create a token from Gitlab UI
+  - Personal Access Token
+  - Group Token
+  - Project Token

+- Pass that token to issue-update-stage inside .gitlab-ci.yaml with JOB_TOKEN param

-- After all your modifications to tests anf issue, commit and push `testproject`
+- Modify as you prefer tests and issue as described in the previous paragraph, then commit and push `testproject`

 - This will trigger a pipeline using .gitlab-ci.yaml contained in `testproject`
   The pipeline has 4 stages